dev-manish26/dev-manish26/README.md

-# 💫 About Me:
+# 💫 Hi, I'm Manish, a newbie in the world on tech
-I'm currently working on some mini projects<br>I'm looking to collaborate on web dev projects<br>I'm currently learning javascript <br>
+Currently trying my hands on web development

 ## 🌐 Socials: